makkus/upcheck/README.md

 ## Update project template

-This project uses [cruft](https://github.com/timothycrosley/cruft) to manage the base Python project template.
+This project uses [cruft](https://github.com/timothycrosley/cruft) to apply updates to [the base Python project template](https://gitlab.com/frkl/template-python-project) to this repository.
 Check out it's documentation for more information.

     > cruft update
     # interactively approve changes, make changes if necessary